 - In Dufferin, referrals may also be made pre-charge by Dufferin OPP, and Shelburne Police

 A young person charged with an eligible offence may complete an application for YJC at their court appearance.
 The Crown Attorney will consider eligibility for the program and approve or deny the request.
 If approved, the matter will be adjourned for approximately 12 weeks.

 In Peel, youth are asked to report directly to the Probation office, at the courthouse, where an initial interview will be scheduled and/or information will be provided.

 In Toronto (Finch), youth are asked to report directly to the Youth Justice Committee office, at the courthouse, where an initial interview will be scheduled and information will be provided.

-In Dufferin, soon after his/her court appearance, the young person and parent/caregiver will be contacted by the YJC Co-ordinator and advised of the date, time and location of an initial interview.
+In Dufferin, soon after their court appearance, the young person and parent/caregiver will be contacted by the YJC Co-ordinator and advised of the date, time, and location of an initial interview.